-Year 11 focuses on the completion of the coursework unit and final examination project.
+Year 11 focuses on the completion of coursework Unit 3 and final examination project.
 It continues to build on the skills developed in Years 9 and 10, and continues to provide evidence of the understanding of the four assessment objectives.
 Current Year 11 coursework theme is Identity.
-Pupils choose their examination question from the paper received in January.
+Learners choose their examination question from the paper received in January.